elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### If, you want to ignore or skip an array element to be de-structured (on the right-hand side of the assignment), what delimiter can you use when de-structuring an array?
+### If you want to ignore or skip an array element to be destructured (on the right-hand side of the assignment), what delimiter can you use when destructuring an array?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can skip unwanted elements of an array by adding an extra space and comma as a delimiting block.
+  <div><strong>Interview Response:</strong> We can skip unwanted elements of an array by adding extra space and a comma as a delimiting block.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />